 Hunza Valley is thought to be the inspiration behind the Shangri-La in James Hilton’s novel, Lost Horizon.
 Translated, Shangri-La means earthly paradise, which describes Hunza perfectly.
 With its wondrous mountains, the turquoise water of the Hunza River, pristine lakes and warm locals, Hunza is as close as a place gets to being the perfect land.

-The people of Hunza Valley have extremely long life expectancies, with most living long past 100 years old.
+The people of Hunza Valley have extremely long life expectancies, with most living long.
 This is thought to be due to their healthy lifestyles.
 Away from the bustle of modern life, they live connected with the stunning nature that surrounds them and their close-knit communities.
 They’re diet is healthy; with no processed foods, they eat a diet rich in fruits, vegetables and grains, and drink glacier water.